-- (1) Address: One Corporate Center, Rye, New York 10580-1422, unless otherwise noted. - (2) Each Trustee will hold office for an indefinite term until the earliest of (i) the next meeting of shareholders, if any, called for the purpose of considering the election or re-election of such Trustee and until the election and qualification of his or her successor, if any, elected at such meeting, or (ii) the date a Trustee resigns or retires, or a Trustee is removed by the Board or shareholders, in accordance with the Fund's By-Laws and Declaration of Trust.
+- (1) Address: One Corporate Center, Rye, New York 10580-1422. - (2) Each Trustee will hold office for an indefinite term until the earliest of (i) the next meeting of shareholders, if any, called for the purpose of considering the election or re-election of such Trustee and until the election and qualification of his or her successor, if any, elected at such meeting, or (ii) the date a Trustee resigns or retires, or a Trustee is removed by the Board or shareholders, in accordance with the Fund's By-Laws and Declaration of Trust.
 For officers, includes time served in prior officer positions with the Fund.
 Each officer will hold office for an indefinite term or until the date he or she resigns or retires or until his or her successor is elected and qualified. - (3) The "Fund Complex" or the "Gabelli Fund Complex" includes all the U.S. registered investment companies that are considered part of the same fund complex as the Fund because they have common or affiliated investment advisers. - (4) "Interested person" of the Fund as defined in the 1940 Act.
 Messrs.
-Mario J. Gabelli and John D. Gabelli are each considered an "interested person" because of their affiliation with the Fund's Adviser Messrs.
-Mario J. Gabelli and John D. Gabelli are brothers. - (5) Trustees who are not considered to be "interested persons" of the Fund, as defined in the 1940 Act, are considered to be "Independent" Trustees. - (6) Mr. Colavita's son, Anthony S. Colavita, serves as a director of other funds in the Gabelli Fund Complex.
-Mr. van Ekris is an independent director of Gabelli International Ltd., Gabelli Fund LDC, GAMA Capital Opportunities Master Ltd., and GAMCO International SICAV, and Mr. Zizza is an independent director of Gabelli International Ltd., all of which may be deemed to be controlled by Mario J. Gabelli and/or affiliates and in that event would be deemed to be under common control with the Fund's Adviser. - (7) On September 9, 2015, Mr. Zizza entered into a settlement with the SEC to resolve an inquiry relating to an alleged violation regarding the making of false statements or omissions to the accountants of a company concerning a related party transaction.
+Mario J. Gabelli and John D. Gabelli are each considered to be an "interested person" of the Fund because of their affiliation with the Fund's Adviser.
+Messrs.
+Mario J. Gabelli and John D. Gabelli are brothers. - (5) Trustees who are not considered to be "interested persons" of the Fund as defined in the 1940 Act, are considered to be "Independent" Trustees. - (6) Mr. Zizza is an independent director of Gabelli International Ltd., which may be deemed to be controlled by Mario J. Gabelli and/or affiliates and in that event would be deemed to be under common control with the Fund's Adviser. - (7) On September 9, 2015, Mr. Zizza entered into a settlement with the SEC to resolve an inquiry relating to an alleged violation regarding the making of false statements or omissions to the accountants of a company concerning a related party transaction.
 The company in question is not an affiliate of, nor has any connection to, the Fund.
 Under the terms of the settlement, Mr. Zizza, without admitting or denying the SEC's findings and allegation, paid \$150,000 and agreed to cease and desist committing or causing any future violations of Rule 13b2-2 of the Securities Exchange Act of 1934, as amended.
 The Board has discussed this matter and has determined that it does not disqualify Mr. Zizza from serving as an Independent Trustee. - (8) As of December 31, 2023, there is a total of 50 registered investment companies in the Fund Complex.
 Of the 50 registered investment companies, Mr. Gabelli serves as a director or trustee for 31 funds, sole portfolio manager of 6 funds, and part of the portfolio management team of 14 funds.